 3 Autumn Seasons

-Add heat all over the face, you might as well, the skin is that way already.
+Wear bronzer.
+You might as well, the skin is that way already.
 The True Warms look great with bronzer applied as we have heard, ‘where the sun lights the face’.
 On the Autumn Warm Neutrals (Soft and Dark Autumn), a little restraint may be better.
-On the Autumn-influenced Cool Neutrals (Soft Summer and Dark Winter), bronzer looks better to me when confined to contour.

 We’ve shifted from the more delicate muted Summers to Autumn’s stronger muted colours and texture, to skin like suede.
-Colour is rich, earthy, but retains some Summer grace.
-Look at Arbonne blush in Dusty Rose and compare it to their Blossom, a real beauty for Light Spring.
-Arbonne eyeshadow in Smoke and Sand are great Soft Autumn colours as well.
+Colour is gently earthy, retaining some of Summer’s grace.

 Eyeliners that you thought would be good often go on looking too dark and/or too hot (orange or red).
-This is my most challenging colouring by far for finding eyeliner I like.
 At Shoppers in Canada, Essence liner in Teddy costs a dollar.
-It will be great on many Softs and some Trues.
 Using eyeshadow as liner is wonderful on the Soft Seasons to avoid harsh lines, enhance the low contrast effect further, give you so much more choice of colours, and let you enjoy some of your darker tones in cosmetics.

 Use more drama in contrast (Winter coming in) with eye shadow as a darker outer corner, defined brows, and a mouth that stands out from the face.
-Lips can still be flesh tones, which looks too erased/flat/tired/dead/old/pick your word on Winter, but these are deeper than the True or Soft Autumn flesh tones.
+Flesh tones in lips work better on Autumn than any other and for the Dark Autumn, colours are deeper than the True or Soft Autumn flesh tones.
 They are darker, redder, maybe a little burnt looking by comparison.
 (I appreciate that in our ideal makeup colours, we’re all wearing flesh tones but I mean it here as the browned colours.)
-Givenchy gloss in Delectable Brown could be great on Soft Autumn, while the Darks might look at Sensual Chocolate, here at Sephora.

-Recap: The skin is contoured, setting up lowlights.
+Recap: Autumn looks great in contouring, setting up lowlights.
 The features are defined from the skin by colours that are warm and velvety and the judicious use of metallic glints.